yotsubakoiwai/tafe-ictss00120/README.md

 # tafe-ictss00120
-### This repo consists of all projects related to TAFE work on ICTSS00120 - Artificial Intelligence Skill Set
+#### This repo consists of all projects related to TAFE work on ICTSS00120 - Artificial Intelligence Skill Set
+---

 ### SVHN
+---

 ### AG News Classification
+---

 ### CC Fraud
+---
-This contains all the files, powerpoint and report for Credit Card Fraud Detection done by Group 4:
+Contains all the files, powerpoint and report for the Credit Card Fraud Detection Group Project.
-Harrison, Alice, Jackie & Yali
+Group 4: Harrison, Alice, Jackie & Yali